noyama-catalogic/packet-counter/README.md

   * You may also use WinDump.exe for Windows.
 See https://www.winpcap.org/windump/ .

 ### Device that runs Packet Counter
-Packet Counter does not need to be used on the target device.
-For example, you may capture packets on RaspberryPi, move your packet record file into your PC and run Packet Counter to count packets.
+Packet Counter does not need to be used on a target device.
+For example, you may capture packets on RaspberryPi, move your packet record files into your PC and run Packet Counter to count packets.
 * UNIX environment
   * e.g. Linux, Windows (MSYS2, Cygwin), Windows Subsystems for Linux (WSL, aka. _Bash for Windows 10_)
 * Bash (v4+)